Fort Ross, California: Mexican response

 Between 1824 and 1836 the Mexicans found during every exploratory effort north of present-day San Rafael and west of Sonoma increasing evidence of Russian presence.
 They discovered at least three Russian farms that had been established inland from Fort Ross.
 Governor José Figueroa wanted to counter the Russians' gradual encroachment in Northern California.
 In 1834, he granted Rancho Petaluma to Mariano Guadalupe Vallejo.
 In 1835 he appointed Vallejo as Comandante of the Fourth Military District and Director of Colonization of the Northern Frontier, the highest military command in Northern California, and encouraged him to build the Presidio of Sonoma.
 To extend the settlements in the direction of Fort Ross, Vallejo granted his brother-in-law, Captain John B. R. Cooper, who had married his sister Encarnacion, Rancho El Molino (about 17892 acre).
 The grant was confirmed by Governor Nicolás Gutiérrez in 1836.

 Upon his arrival in Alta California in 1839, John Sutter was attracted to the land near the Sacramento River.
 To obtain the land and permission to settle in the territory, he went to the capital at Monterey and requested a grant from Governor Juan Bautista Alvarado.
 Alvarado saw Sutter's plan of establishing a colony in the Central Valley as useful in "buttressing the frontier which he was trying to maintain against Indians, Russians, Americans and British."
 Sutter persuaded Governor Alvarado to grant him 48,400 acre of land for the sake of curtailing American encroachment on the Mexican territory of California.
 Sutter was given the right to "represent in the Establishment of New Helvetia all the laws of the country, to function as political authority and dispenser of justice, in order to prevent the robberies committed by adventurers from the United States, to stop the invasion of savage Indians, and the hunting and trading by companies from the Columbia (river)."
 He named the settlement New Helvetia.
-In an 1841 inventory for John Sutter describes the settlement surrounding the fort: "twenty-four planked dwellings with glazed windows, a floor and a ceiling; each had a garden.
+In an 1841 inventory for John Sutter that described the settlement surrounding the fort: "twenty-four planked dwellings with glazed windows, a floor and a ceiling; each had a garden.
 There were eight sheds, eight bathhouses and ten kitchens."